qlibin/tg-assistant/docs/CICD-2.guidelines.md

     - IAM policies must follow least privilege.
 Prefer managed policies where appropriate and narrow ARNs in inline policies.
     - Avoid hardcoding ARNs; derive from constructs when possible.

-- Docker/ECR/Lambda (if applicable)
-    - Lambda image/tag must be configurable via CDK context (e.g., -c imageTag=<digest-or-tag>).
-    - Support “immutable” deploys via image digest or SHA tag.
-Avoid relying on latest for production.
-    - Do not embed secrets; use AWS-managed mechanisms and environment variables only for non-sensitive config.

 - Synthesis/Bootstrap/Deploy
     - npm run synth must succeed without side effects (no external calls).
     - Do not commit artifacts from synthesis (e.g., cdk.out) or .jsii/.cache.